cldershem/homelessgaffer/README.md

     - post edited on
     - profile with all posts
     - forgot password
-    - confirm password
+    - confirm email
 - add delete to edit page/post
 - fix datetime display
-- pagination
+    - moment.js?
-    -don't show page number if only one page
 - edit page doesn't work
 - redirect after login/register
 - add tests

 ###CHANGELOG
+- changed all times to utc
+- no page number if only one page
+- added pagination on posts
-add https
+- add https
+- flask admin working